 Goodyear (GT) Outpaces Stock Market Gains: What You Should Know

-Wall Street will be looking for positivity from Goodyear as it approaches its next earnings report date.
-On that day, Goodyear is projected to report earnings of $0.43 per share, which would represent year-over-year growth of 34.38%.
+Investors will be hoping for strength from Goodyear as it approaches its next earnings release.
+In that report, analysts expect Goodyear to post earnings of $0.43 per share.
+This would mark year-over-year growth of 34.38%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.08 billion, up 27.67% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $2.22 per share and revenue of $20.41 billion, which would represent changes of +6.22% and +16.77%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Goodyear.
+Any recent changes to analyst estimates for Goodyear should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.55% lower within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 Goodyear is currently sporting a Zacks Rank of #4 (Sell).

-Looking at its valuation, Goodyear is holding a Forward P/E ratio of 4.9.
-For comparison, its industry has an average Forward P/E of 10.28, which means Goodyear is trading at a discount to the group.
+Digging into valuation, Goodyear currently has a Forward P/E ratio of 4.98.
+For comparison, its industry has an average Forward P/E of 10.48, which means Goodyear is trading at a discount to the group.

 The Rubber - Tires industry is part of the Auto-Tires-Trucks sector.
-This group has a Zacks Industry Rank of 251, putting it in the bottom 1% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 246, which puts it in the bottom 3% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.